CHOOSING FROM DIFFERENT PARENTING STYLES

 Psychoanalytic Theory: Competence, self-regulation, and healthy relationships with others give the "ego" strength.
 Try and set up situations where a child will be successful socially.
 For example, model words for a child to say in a conversation.
 Can I play with the blocks when you are done?
 Give children plenty of dramatic play time so they can work through their emotional fears and practice perspective taking.
 For example, they can pretend to be a doctor if fearful of the doctor.
 Their social/emotional successes boost their confidence and it becomes an upward spiral.

 Social Learning Theory: Children learn how to behave by observing others.
 Adults serve as role models.
 Children can also learn what not to do by seeing another child suffer negative consequences from unacceptable actions.
-Please see the attached video on the famous study done by psychologist Albert Bandura on the impact of modeling. https://www.youtube.com/watch?v=dmBqwWlJg8U
+Please see the attached video on the famous study done by psychologist Albert Bandura on the impact of modeling.
+Children who watched an adult model being aggressive towards the doll were far more likely to later show the same aggressive behavior. https://www.youtube.com/watch?v=dmBqwWlJg8U

 Cognitive Development Theory: Theorists Piaget and Vygotsky believed that children innately want to learn.
 They do so by acting on their environment and by actively engaging with others.
 Children begin by socialization with parents and then broadening their social circle by interacting with other children.
 Children need plenty of time for socio-dramatic play to develop socially/emotionally.